0xZDH/o365spray/README.md

 This tool reimplements a collection of enumeration and spray techniques researched and identified by those mentioned in [Acknowledgments](#Acknowledgments).

+*Update*: The ActiveSync enumeration and password spraying modules have been reimplemented to handle the recent updates from Microsoft that are causing invalid results.
+The reimplementation appears to be working and stable -- should any issues arise, feel free to open an issue or pull request.

 > WARNING: ActiveSync user enumeration is performed by submitting a single authentication attempt per user.
-If ActiveSync enumeration is run with password spraying, the tool will automatically reset the lockout timer prior to the password spray.
+If ActiveSync enumeration is run with password spraying, the tool will automatically reset the lockout timer prior to the password spray -- if enumeration is run alone, the user should be aware of the authentication attempts and reset the lockout timer manually.

->
-> NOTE: OneDrive user enumeration relies on the target user(s) to have previously logged into OneDrive.
+OneDrive user enumeration relies on the target user(s) to have previously logged into OneDrive.
 If a valid user has not yet used OneDrive, their account will show as 'invalid'.

->
-> FALLBACK: As a fallback solution, see [msspray](https://github.com/0xZDH/msspray) to perform user enumeration and password spraying against Microsoft Online.
-This tool leverages selenium to replicate user clicks and step through the DOM-based authentication form on Microsoft's website.
+As a fallback solution to invalid results, check out [msspray](https://github.com/0xZDH/msspray) to perform user enumeration and password spraying against the Microsoft Online login form.
+This tool leverages selenium to replicate user clicks and steps through the DOM-based authentication form on Microsoft's website.
 This tool will require more time as it does not run asynchronously.

 ## Usage